Plemi/manageiq-sui-oidc-docker-poc/README.md

 #### OIDC on the admin view

-  To test OIDC external authentication on the admin web view, just go to the admin home page here: https://server/#/ Then click on "Log in to corporate system"
+To test OIDC external authentication on the admin web view:
+- Just go to the admin home page here: https://server/#/
-  You'll be redirect to Keycloak realm login page.
+- Then click on "Log in to corporate system", you'll be redirect to Keycloak realm login page.
-  From there, sign in as "foo" user, using "foo" as username, and "bar" as password.
+- From there, sign in as "foo" user, using "foo" as username, and "bar" as password.
-  Validate and you will be redirected to the admin dashboard view, logged in as "foo" super admin user.
+- Validate and you will be redirected to the admin dashboard view, logged in as "foo" super admin user.

 Notes : Obviously, authenticating to the admin interface requires to own the proper rights.
 That's the case for our "foo" user who belongs to the "EvmGroup-super_administrator" group.

 #### OIDC on the self service UI

-  To test OIDC external authentication on the self service UI, just browse this url: https://server/ui/service/login From there, if OIDC has been properly enabled on the appliance, you will see two buttons allowing you to sign in on the admin or the SUI interface.
+To test OIDC external authentication on the self service UI:
+- Just browse this url: https://server/ui/service/login
+- From there, if OIDC has been properly enabled on the appliance, you will see two buttons allowing you to sign in on the admin or the SUI interface.
-  Click on the SUI button.
+- Click on the SUI button.
 And from the Keycloak realm login view, use the same login/pass as for the admin UI (foo/bar).
-  You'll be redirected to the Self Service UI, and logged in as "foo" user.
+- You'll be redirected to the Self Service UI, and logged in as "foo" user.

 #### Switching between admin / SUI interfaces

-WHen you are logged out, you can use the link present at the top of the Keycloak realm login page if you need to switch between admin and user interfaces.
+When you are logged out, you can use the link present at the top of the Keycloak realm login page if you need to switch between admin and user interfaces.
 WHen you are logged in on the SUI, you can use the shortcut in the top menu to reach the admin view.
 You'll be connected without having to re-authenticate a second time.

 Note that as we use the same keycloak client for both interfaces, once you are connected on one, you can connect on the other without the need to re-authenticate because a valid session already exists on the Keycloak side.